 Do the Golden Circle Tour.

-The Golden Circle is the name of a route that covers three of Iceland’s most important sites- the Þingvellir National Park, hot springs at Geysir geothermal area and Gullfos waterfall.
-This tour is a must do when you visit Iceland – as the sights are both fascinating and striking.
+The Golden Circle is the name of a route that covers three of Iceland’s most important sites- the Þingvellir National Park, hot springs at Geysir geothermal area and Gullfoss waterfall.
+This tour is a must-do when you visit Iceland – as the sights are both fascinating and striking.
 Taking each one in turn, here’s what you can expect to see as you travel around the Golden Circle:

 Þingvellir National Park – this is the site of the Alþingi assembly, one of the oldest parliament in the world and the cradle of democracy in Iceland.
 It is also home to Iceland’s largest natural lake and is the site where the tectonic plates of North America and Eurasia split.
 It’s also beautiful and peaceful.

-Hot springs at Geysir geothermal area – here you’ll find the Strokkur hot spring, which shoots hot water up to 30 metres into the air.
+Hot springs at Geysir geothermal area – where you’ll find the Strokkur hot spring, which shoots hot water up to 30 meters into the air.
 It’s an iconic Icelandic experience.

 experience the force of nature that is the Gulfoss waterfall on the Golden Circle tour.